 Purna Swaraj or Complete Independence Campaign (1929)

-In Lahore session 1929, Jawaharlal Nehru was made the President of INC. He declared ‘Purna Swaraj’ or Complete Independence as the only honourable goal Indians could strive for.
+In the Lahore session in 1929, Jawaharlal Nehru was made the President of INC. He declared ‘Purna Swaraj’ or Complete Independence as the only honourable goal Indians could strive for.

 On the banks of the river Ravi, at midnight on 31 December 1929, the tricolour flag of Indian independence was hosted.